GabrielCamba/Grants-Program/applications/openPayroll.md

 ## Future Plans

-Please include here

-- how you intend to use, enhance, promote and support your project in the short term, and
-- the team's long-term plans and intentions in relation to it.
+After the completion of this project, we would love to broaden its scope.

+//TODO Add plans and explain better
+**Multiple Assets**
+- Add support for payment in multiple assets

+**Cover Different Scenarios**
+- Provide smart contracts for different scenarios such as payment for recurring services, payment for a specific amount of time, etc.

 ## Referral Program (optional) :moneybag:

 You can find more information about the program [here](../README.md#moneybag-referral-program).

+//TODO Add referral Lorena Fabris
 - **Referrer:** Name of the Polkadot Ambassador or GitHub account of the Web3 Foundation grantee
 - **Payment Address:** BTC, Ethereum (USDT/USDC/DAI) or Polkadot/Kusama (aUSD) payment address.
 Please also specify the currency. (e.g. 0x8920...
 (DAI))

 ## Additional Information :heavy_plus_sign:

-**How did you hear about the Grants Program?** Web3 Foundation Website / Medium / Twitter / Element / Announcement by another team / personal recommendation / etc.
+**How did you hear about the Grants Program?** Polkadot Blockchain Academy

 Here you can also add any additional information that you think is relevant to this application but isn't part of it already, such as:

 - Work you have already done.
-- If there are any other teams who have already contributed (financially) to the project.
 - Previous grants you may have applied for.